STEM for the Youngest

 In our project we encourage primary school students to engage in hands-on activities to show alternatives to the problematic constant use of mobil phones.
 The students design and make Christmas decorations and toys.
 Creating unusual toys from salt dough, paper, wool and wood attracts young learners and provokes them to spend their time creatively.
 We are ready to share our teaching experience in making 2D paper snowflakes and 3D paper icicles, designing artificial snow and snowmen.
 Children apply their basic knowledge and skills from mathematics, technology, art, and science through hands-on activities and improve observational, experimental and inquiry-based skills.
 The project is eco-friendly with reasonable expenses.

 (Y31) What is in the Black Box?
-J. Spirts & N. Stocka
+J. Spirts & N. Stocka (LV)

 Institution: Jelgava’s 5th secondary school